magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/custom_js.md

 <li><code>&lt;custom_component&gt;</code>: the name of the custom component</li>
 </ul>

-For example, if you want to use custom <code>navigation-menu.js</code> script instead of the default menu widgets:
+For example, if you want to use custom <code>navigation-menu.js</code> script instead of the default menu widgets, your <code>requirejs-config.js</code> should contain the following:
 <pre>
 var config = {
   &quot;map&quot;: {